crashtestbrandt/AIDD/TEMPLATES.md

 The decision we made, in full sentences.
 (Include diagrams, snippets, or contracts if relevant.)

 > If contracts change, link exact versions (e.g., OpenAPI commit hash) and deprecation policy.
+Note any backward/forward compatibility guarantees.

 ## Rationale
 Why this decision?